srtipo/coranos.github.io/bananos/developer-training/index.md

 2) Go to https://git-scm.com/downloads and download git.

 3) Go to https://atom.io/ and download atom (it is a editor).

+4) clone https://github.com/coranos/coranos.github.io to your local computer.

+5) Add your Discord ID to the Student  list.

 ## Lesson Two, gh-pages.